 Identification Region Select the correct domain for your location.
 It is your responsibility to ensure: That the 54Mbps 802.11g ADSL Firewall Modem Router is only used in domains for which is licensed.
 That you select the correct domain, so that only the legal channels for that domain can be selected.
 Station name This is the same as the "Device Name" for the 54Mbps 802.11g ADSL Firewall Modem Router.
 SSID This is also called the "Network Name".
 If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
 To communicate, all Wireless stations should use the same SSID/ESSID.

-Options Mode Select the desired mode: 802.11g & 802.11b - Both 802.11.g and 802.11b Wireless stations will be able to use the 54Mbps 802.11g ADSL Firewall Modem Router. • 802.11g only - Only 802.11g Wireless stations can use the 54Mbps 802.11g ADSL Firewall Modem Router.
+Options Mode Select the desired mode: 802.11g & 802.11b - Both 802.11.g and 802.11b Wireless stations will be able to use the 54Mbps 802.11g ADSL Firewall Modem Router.
+802.11g only - Only 802.11g Wireless stations can use the 54Mbps 802.11g ADSL Firewall Modem Router.
 802.11b only - Only 802.11b connections are available.
 802.11g Wireless Stations will only be able to use the 54Mbps 802.11g ADSL Firewall Modem Router if they are fully backward-compatible with the 802.11b standard.
 Channel No. Select the Channel you wish to use on your Wireless LAN.
 If you experience interference (shown by lost connections and/or slow data transfers) you may need to experiment with different channels to see which is the best.
 If using multiple Access Points, adjacent Access Points should use different Channels to reduce interference.
 Broadcast SSID If enabled, the 54Mbps 802.11g ADSL Firewall Modem Router will broadcast its SSID.
 This allows PCs and other wireless stations to detect this Access Point and use the correct SSID.
 If disabled, PC users will have to manually enter the SSID and other details of the wireless interface before they can connect to this Access Point.
-Wireless Securit у Current Setting The current Wireless security is displayed.
+Wireless Securit Y Current SettingWEP data encryption ☐ The current Wireless security is displayed.
 The default value is Disabled.
-Configure Button Click this button to access the Wireless security sub-screen, and view or change the settings.
-See the following section for details.
+WEP (Wired Equivalent Privacy) status will display "Disabled" if WEP is not being used, otherwise it will display "64 Bit" or "128 Bit" depending on the WEP key size being used.
+If WEP is used, data is Encrypted before being transmitted, making communication more secure. ☐ Click the "Configure WEP" button to access the WEP sub-screen, and view or change the WEP settings.
+Configure WEP Button Click this button to access the Wireless security sub-screen, and view or change the settings.
+See the following section for details.to view the WEP sub-screen.
+See the following section for more details.
 Access Point Enable Wireless Enable this if you want to use Wireless Access Point function.
-Access Point If disabled, no Wireless stations can use the Access Point function, and all connections must be made via the wired LAN. ·
+Access Point If disabled, no Wireless stations can use the Access Point function, and all connections must be made via the wired LAN.